inrupt/etl-tutorial/docs/CheatSheet.md

 ## Prerequisites

-- As a minimum, we'd highly recommend being at least somewhat familiar with Turtle before attempting to understand or even use this project.
+- As a minimum, we'd highly recommend being at least somewhat familiar with Turtle before attempting to understand, or even use, this project.

 ## 'Extras'

 This repository also includes some _indirectly_ related material:

-- A very high-level overview of Linked Data, as a presentation with slides, but also with detailed accompanying prose [here](docs/LinkedDataOverview).
+- A very high-level overview of Linked Data, as a presentation with slides, but also with detailed accompanying prose [here](./LinkedDataOverview).
 - A detailed description of options for Advanced Vocabulary Management, for developers to work more efficiently with evolving vocabs once familiar and experienced with the basics.
-- A single page of instructions to register for, download, install and run the free edition of a commercial Linked Data database (i.e., a triplestore), load that database with dummy data representing a Solid Pod, and then visualizing that Pod data interactively (and hopefully intuitively!).
+- A single page of instructions to register for, download, install and run the free edition of a commercial Linked Data database (i.e., a triplestore); load that database with dummy data representing a Solid Pod; and then visualizing that Pod data interactively (and hopefully intuitively!).
   (Suitable for non-technical people, and should take less than **10 minutes** _*in total*_.)